COMBINE-lab/alevin-fry/README.md

 ### Quantifying the sample

 Given the constructed index (which will be written by the above command to `$AF_SAMPLE_DIR/human_CR_3.0_splici/index`), the next step is to quantify the sample against this index.
-This can be done with the following command, which will run `salmon` to generate the RAD file in `sketch` mode, perform _unfiltered_ permit-list generation --- automatically downloading the appropriate external permit-list --- collate the RAD file and quantify the gene counts using the `cr-like` strategy):
+This can be done with the following command (this should generally take only a few minutes), which will run `salmon` to generate the RAD file in `sketch` mode, perform _unfiltered_ permit-list generation --- automatically downloading the appropriate external permit-list --- collate the RAD file and quantify the gene counts using the `cr-like` strategy):

 ```{bash}
 $ singularity exec --cleanenv \